 - Clay Face Masks

 Clay is an amazing natural ingredient that when wetted has a charge that literally pulls debris with the opposite charge out of the pores like a magnet (yay science!).
 It is incredibly effective.
 Bentonite clay is the best type of clay for acne and oily skin types.
 It absorbs an impressive amount of oil, pulls dirt and toxins out of the skin, increases circulation to the skin, and gently exfoliates.
 A clay face mask should be performed 2-3 times per week to help keep the pores clear and manage oil production.

 - Green and White Tea

-These teas are natural skincare ingredients that have been proven to play important roles in treating the causes of acne.
+These teas are natural skin care ingredients that have been proven to play important roles in treating the causes of acne.
 First, green tea has been shown reduce sebum production in those over-active sebaceous glands.
 Next, white tea has potent antibacterial properties and is effective at killing P. acnes preventing over-population.
 Lastly, both green and white teas have potent anti-inflammatory properties.
 This helps to calm the inflammation process, which is the very first step in the formation of a pimple.
-Used everyday, these teas are incredibly effective ingredients that should be within your daily skincare products.
+Used every day, these teas are incredibly effective ingredients that should be in your daily skincare products.

 - Beta-Carotene / Vitamin A (Retinol)